appacademy/prep-work/coding-test-2/practice-problems/README.md

 # Practice Problems II

+We recommend that you continue to use the Cloud9 development environment.
+See these [setup instructions][c9-setup].

+[c9-setup]: ../../coding-test-1/setup.md

-These practice problems are meant to be downloaded, written, and run on your own computer.
-You can download this whole prep-work repository, including the practice problems,
+Alternatively, you might prefer to setup Ruby on your own computer.
+If you choose to do so, you can download this whole prep-work repository, including the practice problems, in [ZIP format][repo-zip].
-[in ZIP format][repo-zip].

 [repo-zip]: https://github.com/appacademy/prep-work/archive/master.zip

 ## Practice Problem Instructions

-The instructions for the practice problems are written inside the spec files (in the `spec` directory); check those for instructions on what you are supposed to do.

-First, in the `coding-test-2/practice-problems` directory, run `bundle install`.
+First, open a terminal at the `prep-work/coding-test-2/practice-problems` directory.
+If you are using Cloud9, the easiest way to do this is to right-click on that directory in the file tree and select "Open Terminal Here".
+Run `bundle install`.
 This will install the Ruby libraries needed to run the specs.

 You can then run the specs for an individual problem like so:

     bundle exec rspec spec/00_nearest_larger_spec.rb

+The instructions for the practice problems are written inside the spec files (in the `spec` directory); check those for instructions on what you are supposed to do.

 You will write your code in the corresponding files in `lib` (e.g., `lib/00_nearest_larger.rb`).
 I've filled them out with a blank method for you.
 You'll need to write the code to make the specs pass.
+In Cloud9, you'll probably want to keep one text editor panel open to write your code, and a terminal panel open to run the specs and read the specs' output.

 Work through the problems one by one; when you complete writing the code, run the spec to check your work.
 Make sure to look at the